magento-hackathon/EAVCleaner/README.md

 Use --dry-run to check result without modifying data.

+# Magento 1 or Magento 2?

+The Magento 1 version is in the (master branch)https://github.com/magento-hackathon/EAVCleaner/tree/master, the Magento 2 version is in the (magento2 branch)[https://github.com/magento-hackathon/EAVCleaner/tree/magento2].

 # Commands

 * `eav:clean:product-attribute-set-values` Check for abandoned attribute values in eav tables.
 The attribute was removed from an attribute set the values still exist.